 - 1/2 himalayan pink salt

-- Place the devained shrimp in a medium sized bowl and add all of the ingredients excluding the coconut nectar (or sweetener) and water.
+- Place the devained shrimp in a medium sized bowl and set aside

-- Melt approximately 2 tablespoons of coconut oil in a frying pan on low-medium heat
+- Melt approximately 2 tablespoons of coconut/olive in a frying pan on low-medium heat

 - Proceed to bell peppers then add a splash of water (approx 1/4 cup) to the skillet.